 Google Shopping Checklist for Agencies

 Google Shopping has revolutionised the way people shop online.
-With its enormous reach and user-friendly interface, it has become an indispensable platform for retailers wanting to showcase their products to a wide audience.
-To fully leverage the potential of Google Shopping, it's crucial to carefully optimise your product listings.
-Below is a checklist in the form of concrete do's and don'ts to help you successfully manage your clients' shopping campaigns.
+With its enormous reach and user-friendly interface, it has become an indispensable platform for retailers looking to showcase their products to a wide audience.
+To fully leverage the potential of Google Shopping, it is crucial to optimise your product listings carefully.
+Below you will find a checklist in the form of concrete do's and don'ts that will help you successfully manage your clients' shopping campaigns.

-Google Shopping is based on a Cost-per-Click (CPC) model, where you pay for interactions rather than impressions.
+Google Shopping operates on a cost-per-click (CPC) model, where you pay for interactions rather than impressions.
 For your products to appear to the right customers, the quality of your product listings plays a central role.
-Google uses the data you provide to decide when and where your ads are displayed.
-This means you must provide detailed and precise product data to be correctly categorised and presented by Google.
+Google uses the data you provide to decide when and where your ads will be displayed.
+This means you must supply detailed and accurate product data for Google to categorise and present you correctly.

 Do: